mccutchen/websocket/README.md

 set of test cases to debug a particular issue, or to enable more detailed debug logging.

+- `AUTOBAHN=1` is required to enable the Autobahn fuzzing client test suite, set automatically by the `make testautobahn` target.

 - `CASES` narrows the set of test cases to execute (note the wildcards):

   ```bash